edHelper.com

 By Vickie Chao

-1 Every year in early April (usually on the 5th, but sometimes on the 4th or 6th), the Chinese will visit their ancestors' graves, tidy up the sites, and serve offerings.
+1 Every year in early April (usually on the 5th, but sometimes on the 4th or 6th), the Chinese people will visit their ancestors' graves, tidy up the sites, and serve offerings.
 They call that designated day the Qing Ming Festival or Grave Sweeping Day.

 2 Nobody knows for sure how the custom first started.
 Among the various accounts, one popular version goes like this.